‘They killed us, how can we live with them in peace?’

 “Nobody would stay [in Karabakh] because everybody clearly knows the handwriting of Azerbaijan,” she said.

-Some people destroyed their furniture or dishes before they left, but Angela cleaned her flat in Stepanakert, and even left the refrigerator on and filled with food, in the hope that one day she will return.
+Some people destroyed their furniture or dishes before they left, but Angela cleaned her flat in Stepanakert, and even left the refrigerator on and filled with food, perhaps a symbolic gesture of her hope to one day return.

 “Everybody left their property but that’s a small part of it – the worst part is that we left our homeland, our roots.
 Even my grandparents are buried there,” she told Al Jazeera in Abovyan, northeast of Yerevan.